 The Gateway application generates and stores error logs which provide detailed error messages for when the application fails.
 These log files can be found in the hidden ProgramData folder:

 - First, navigate to the C:\ drive, or another hard drive where the Gateway is installed.

 - Click on the View tab, check the Hidden items to expose the hidden folder.

 - Click into the now exposed ProgramData folder Solver Gateway On-Premise Logs.

 - You should see a list of log files.

 Restarting the Gateway OnPrem Service

-The Gateway service should be running at all time, if it is not running, your Gateway integration will fail.
+The Gateway service should be running at all times.
+If it is not running, your Gateway integration will fail.

 - Re-select the data connection within your integration, then save and publish the integration to save the settings.